TRAVEL DESTINATION Dunedin, Otago, South Island, New Zealand

 TRAVEL DURATION Long Weekend

 Being in Dunedin reminded me how beautiful New Zealand’s South Island was.
 People, nature, wildlife, general vibe.
-So here I share a few of my ideas how to make the most of what Dunedin has to offer.
-You also might want to check out and read about my encounter with the incredible wildlife that is within the boundaries of the Dunedin District (here).
+You might also want to check out and read about my encounter with the incredible wildlife that is within the boundaries of the Dunedin District (here).

 New Zealand is by world standards still quite young in its overall architectural expression.
 When I first arrived in Dunedin it certainly felt like coming home in a way because of the grandiose Victorian and Edwardian buildings scattered throughout the city.
 Europeans (mostly Scottish people) settled in Dunedin during the Victorian era which was consequently reflected in their stone and brick buildings.
 It’s hard to overlook the monumental Edwardian Dunedin Railway Station when taking the stroll across the city centre.
 It is said to be New Zealand’s most photographed building.